joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/04/28/world/middleeast/yacht-strait-hormuz-russia-oligarch.html

 **United Arab Emirates Says It Will Leave OPEC in Blow to Oil Cartel**\
-`The Gulf government has long complained about the group’s quotas, which officials believe unfairly limited its exports.`\
+`The Gulf government has long complained about the group’s quotas, which officials believe unfairly limited its exports.
+Its departure is expected to weaken OPEC’s influence.`\
 https://www.nytimes.com/2026/04/28/world/middleeast/uae-opec.html

 **Epstein Scandal Looms Over King Charles’s U.S. Visit**\